CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 - Turnit 3 Viewfinder
 - 310/49 lens hood

-The Turnit viewfinder is a nifty accessory that mounts on the hotshoe and gives you a 35mm, 50mm, and 100mm frame lines.
+The Turnit viewfinder is a nifty accessory that mounts on the hotshoe and gives you 35mm, 50mm, and 100mm frame lines.
 It has this lovely feature where you can flip down the back and rotate it in place to reverse the lenses and give a magnified 100mm view.
 On the back there is a little lever that lets you adjust between 1m, 3m, and infinity paralax correction.

 **Filters**